‘Safeguarding is everybody’s responsibility.’

 The designated Safeguarding Lead is Mrs Gibson (or in her absence Mr Deanus).
 The designated Governor is Mr Graham Dunbar.
 These staff have all completed Level Two and Three Safeguarding Training led by the Harrow LSCB (Local Safeguarding Children Board).
 We also highlight our responsibilities to protect children from harm online and Mrs Davies is our CEOP approved lead in the school.
 All staff recruitment panels include at least one person who has completed appropriate 'Safer Recruitment in Education' training.

-All staff (teachers, teaching assistants, midday assistants, admin staff and the site manager) have completed Level One Safeguarding Training.
-The most recent whole staff training took place on June 2019.
+All staff (teachers, teaching assistants, midday assistants, admin staff and the site manager) have completed Child Protection and Safeguarding Training.
+The most recent whole staff training took place on September 2019.

 With effect from 1 December 2012 the Criminal Record Bureau (CRB) merged with the Independent Safeguarding Authority (ISA) to become the Disclosure and Barring Service (DBS).
 All staff, governors, students and volunteers undertake a DBS check and staff DBS details are kept in a Single Central Record in school.